IamYouandi/advisor_app_hackCCTB/README.md

 2. The prompt engineering can be much more sophisticated.
 3. The UI can be improved significantly.
 4. Fine-tune the API calls and the text splitter.
+5. Integrate the initial questionnaire with the app
-5. Many many others.
+6. Many many others.

 ## Credit

 The prototype was based on an early version of this [project](https://github.com/wsy258-strar/DocGPT).
 It is then customized for learning purposes.

-The [history_example](./examples/history_example.py) file is modified based on this medium [post](https://medium.com/@anoopjohny2000/building-a-conversational-chat-interface-with-streamlit-and-langchain-for-csvs-8c150b1f982d).

 Thanks go to the authors for their great work.